Model Predictive Control for Aggressive Driving Over Uneven Terrain: System Overview

 \subsection{Perception}

-The perception model receives data from the onboard sensors as input.
-At a rate of about 10 Hz, it outputs two grid-maps centered at the current location.
-One of these grid-maps provides semantic information about the environment (e.g. trees, grass, rocks)~\cite{chitta2021, kelly2006, shaban2022bevnet}.
-While terrain semantics affect vehicle dynamics, this paper is focused on utilizing information from the second grid-map: the elevation map.
-We refer readers to \cite{meng2023terrainnet} for an in-depth description and evaluation of our perception system.
+The perception model receives data from the onboard LiDARs and cameras as input.
+At a rate of about 10 Hz, it outputs two grid-maps with a radius of 50 meters centered at the vehicle's current location.
+One of these grid-maps, the costmap, provides semantic information about the environment (e.g. trees, grass, rocks)~\cite{chitta2021, kelly2006, shaban2022bevnet}.
+The second grid-map, the elevation map, provides elevation predictions at each corresponding location in the map.
+This is a common representation for ground geometry where sensor input is provided by LiDAR or stereo cameras \cite{fankhauser2018, forkel2022, stolzle2022, triebel2006}.
+As done in \cite{yu2021nmpc, gibson2023, liu2022rmpc}, we use these elevations to calculate predicted attitude angles (roll $\roll$ and pitch $\pitch$) as demonstrated in Fig. \ref{fig:traversability}.
+These angles are used to inform our autonomy in case of potential violations to our constraints.